How to use fragments or parts of custom shapes to create new path designs in Photoshop tutorial

 Using fragments can be a great source for new PS vectors.
 It can also be saved as a new shape via the edit menu define custom shapes command.

-The above Photoshop can be used as is (it is part of the shapes collection) but a fragment of the image can be used
+The Photoshop custom shapes on the left can be used as is (it is part of the shapes collection) but a fragment of the image can be used as well

-The above was created by using the direct selection tool to select some parts of the earlier design and then delete key was pressed removing part of the design.
+The custom shape on the right was created by using the direct selection tool to select some parts of the earlier design and then delete key was pressed removing part of the design.

 This was repeated with other points in the path.
 You can then define the shape as new Photoshop shape fragment.

-Other tutorials for Photoshop custom shapes include how to use shapes as a source for pattern tiles and how to use the custom shapes panel / palette options in Photoshop
+Other tutorials for Photoshop custom shapes include how to use the custom shapes panel / palette options in Photoshop and how to turn live shapes into regular shapes in Photoshop and how to add multiple custom shapes into a smart object